 At the beginning of the New era, the equinoxes shifted once again.
 And just like today, the spring was in Pisces and the Autumn in Virgo.
 Christianity marked the beginning of this new era.
 And remarkably, the ancient imagery survived once again.
 One of the reasons was probably that a representation of a crucified man was clear to most of the ancient nations.
 Even the pre-Christian Celtic god Hesus/Esus was a woodcutter, and there are speculations that he too, was crucified.

-But one of the oldest representations of crucifixion is surely that of Prometheus.
+But one of the oldest representations of the crucifixion is surely that of Prometheus.

 From Bootes to Longinus